 If the irony of God’s grace allows us to listen to outsiders, what are the benefits of doing this?

 At the very least, listening to outsiders keeps us accountable.

 Paul calls us to “not return evil for evil but consider what is good in the sight of all people” (Rom.
 12:17).
 Notice that he allows the world’s perception to play a role in what Christians do.
 Our lives should be understood by all people—as much as possible—as good and beneficial.
 The presence of outsiders forces us to be intentional about being the light of the world.
 Similarly, Peter wants believers to speak well before outsiders so that they maintain a “clear conscience” (1 Pt.
 3:15-16).
 This is pertinent today when, according to the Barna Group, the greatest objections to Christianity are not intellectual, but behavioral: Christians are viewed as hypocrites.

 A charge of hypocrisy is not surprising to me.
-I recently watched in horror as a pastor trended on social media for his conclusion that Breonna Taylor—who was recklessly killed by police in Louisville—would not have died if she had not been sleeping with her boyfriend.
+I recall watching in horror as a pastor trended on social media for his conclusion that Breonna Taylor—who was recklessly killed by police in Louisville—would not have died if she had not been sleeping with her boyfriend.
 This statement is simply incorrect on a factual level.
 It is also loveless, and possibly racist.
 I can only imagine the impression that this statement left among non-Christians who saw it on their news feed.

 Beyond growing in love and integrity, a solution to our hypocrisy is to be more aware of how outsiders perceive our words or actions.
 When preparing to speak or write, I was told to place several chairs in front of me and imagine different audience members sitting in them.
 The goal is to develop arguments that are persuasive for as many people as possible.
 Too many Christians speak to one audience member: another believer who already agrees with them.